UK carbon price plunge raises risk of green levies on exports to EU

 Britain exported more than 2.5 million tonnes of steel to Europe last year, UK Steel said.
 That trade would face the CO2 levy, unless Britain matched the EU's carbon pricing policies or linked its carbon market to the bloc's.

-Energy Aspects analyst Benjamin Lee said linking the two carbon markets appeared unlikely.
+Energy Aspects analyst Benjamin Lee said linking the two carbon markets appeared unlikely in the short term.

 "Post-Brexit politics make linkage tricky," he said.